 Signs & Symptoms of Orofacial Myofunctional Disorder

 Some people may benefit from myofunctional therapy and not even know it.
-Some symptoms are subtle, minor annoyances that may be fixed in a few short sessions.
-Others are complex disorders the sufferer has dealt with for years, and myofunctional therapy may resolve their issues within a few months.
+For instance, some symptoms are subtle, minor annoyances that may be fixed in a few short sessions.
+In contrast, others are complex disorders the sufferer has dealt with for years.
+However, myofunciontional therapy may resolve their issues within a few months.
 Surprisingly, many suffer from myofunctional disorders without even knowing the cause.
 A myofunctional therapist can help identify the root cause of orofacial issues.

 - Loud snoring